j450h1/academic-blogdown-website/content/authors/admin/_index.md

 superuser: true
 ---

-Jas "like Jazz🎺 music" is a Data Scientist at Microsoft based out of Vancouver, Canada.
+Jas "like Jazz🎺 music" is a Data Scientist based out of Vancouver, Canada.
 He currently supports the Office Product Group (OPG) as part of the Fundamentals & Experiences Data Science team at Microsoft.

 Previously, he spent 5+ years on the modeling team at Cardinal Path - a leading marketing analytics consultancy.
 He was the 1st employee in the data science department and helped build it from the ground up with a focus on reproducibility.